ipfs-cluster/ipfs-cluster/docs/ipfs-cluster-guide.md

 * Download the repository and run `make install`.
 * Run the [docker ipfs/ipfs-cluster container](https://hub.docker.com/r/ipfs/ipfs-cluster/).
 The container includes and runs ipfs.
 * Download pre-built binaries for your platform at [dist.ipfs.io](https://dist.ipfs.io).
 Note that we test on Linux and ARM.
 We're happy to hear if other platforms are working or not.
 These builds may be slightly outdated compared to Docker.
+* Install from the [snapcraft.io](https://snapcraft.io) store: `sudo snap install ipfs-cluster --edge`.
+Note that there is no stable snap yet.

 You can deploy cluster in the way which fits you best, as both ipfs and ipfs-cluster have no dependencies.
 There are some [Ansible roles](https://github.com/hsanjuan/ansible-ipfs-cluster) available to help you.